 Do remember that this is an opinion piece.
 Feel free to buy whatever books you like.
 I will always say to grab the PHB before you look at anything else.
 I will also be updating this list as new books are added to the D&D 5e book list so feel free to check back later or voice your opinions on my picks!

-If this post was helpful for you be sure to check out the rest of my reviews here!
+If this post was helpful to you, be sure to check out the rest of my reviews here!

 Sign up to get e-mail updates for new articles on Dungeon Solvers using the form below!